Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

-Lunch is usually a meal eaten in a hurry in the middle of a busy day.
-We tend to choose foods that are quickly prepared and convenient to eat.
-However, lunch can still be delicious as well as healthy.
+Lunch is usually a quick meal eaten in the middle of a busy day.
+We tend to choose foods that are speedily prepared and convenient to eat.
+However, lunch can still be delicious and healthy.
 It depends on your choice.
 The following are some tips for a healthy and enjoyable lunch.

-• follow the food pyramid and eat the right amount of food
+• Follow the Healthy Eating Food Pyramid and eat the right amount of food

-* a lot of cereals or grain products
+* a lot of high fiber cereals or grain products

 * more vegetables and fruits